mrqa/MRQA-Shared-Task-2019/README.md

 | [RelationExtraction](https://arxiv.org/abs/1706.04115) | [Link](https://s3.us-east-2.amazonaws.com/mrqa/release/dev/RelationExtraction.jsonl.gz) | 20e0fc79f26d13eaac68e62c77980223 | 2,948|
 | [TextbookQA](http://ai2-website.s3.amazonaws.com/publications/CVPR17_TQA.pdf) | [Link](https://s3.us-east-2.amazonaws.com/mrqa/release/dev/TextbookQA.jsonl.gz) | 3319b8aab7aea550e2392f9b95bbf415 | 1,503 |

-**Note:** The out-of-domain dataset have been modified from their original settings to fit the unified MRQA Shared Task paradigm (see [MRQA Format](#mrqa-format)).
-At a high level, the following two major modifications have been made:
+**Note:** As previously mentioned, the out-of-domain dataset have been modified from their original settings to fit the unified MRQA Shared Task paradigm (see [MRQA Format](#mrqa-format)).
+Once again, at a high level, the following two major modifications have been made:

 1. All QA-context pairs are extractive.
 That is, the answer is selected from the context and not via, e.g., multiple-choice.
 2. All contexts are capped at a maximum of `800` tokens.
 As a result, for longer contexts like Wikipedia articles, we only consider examples where the answer appears in the first `800` tokens.